DIY • How to create a rustic fall centerpiece?

 • Pine cones

-• Fresh hazelnuts, chestnuts
+• Fresh hazelnuts and chestnuts

-• Cucurbits (sweet potatoes, butternut squash, pumpkins, etc.)
+• Gourds (butternut squash, pumpkins, etc.)

 • Black candles

-• Colored candles with candleholders
+• Colored candles with holders

 DIY centre de table automnal-33